-Pharmacy providers should submit pharmacy benefit claims to CarelonRx .
+Pharmacy providers should submit pharmacy benefit claims to CarelonRx.
 Pharmacies may dispense up to a 30-day supply of medication.
-Non- Dual members may receive a 90-day supply of maintenance medication through a retail pharmacy or mail-order pharmacy.
-Dual eligible members will be subject to the benefits and limits of their Medicare plan.
+Non-Dual members may receive a 90-day supply of maintenance medication through a retail pharmacy or mail-order pharmacy.
+(Specialty medication is not eligible for a 90-day supply.)
+Dual-eligible members will be subject to the benefits and limits of their Medicare plan.